openservicebrokerapi/servicebroker/gettingStarted.md

 The [Service Catalog](https://github.com/kubernetes-incubator/service-catalog)
 project is responsible for integrating Service Brokers to the Kubernetes ecosystem.
-The project has it's own
+The project has its own
 [Special Interest Group (SIG)](https://github.com/kubernetes/community/tree/master/sig-service-catalog) and can be deployed by following
 [this walkthrough guide](https://github.com/kubernetes-incubator/service-catalog/blob/master/docs/walkthrough.md).